broadconn/stuff/README.md

 ## Wishlist
  - Pause game
- - Menu with board size selection
+ - Menu with board size + speed selection
- - Show game time on victory
+ - - Local score tables?
  - On-screen controls for touch screens
  - Visuals emphasizing the beat of the movement updates
+ - Rotate snake decorations with direction of movement
  - Visuals when eat food